Line Flow based SLAM: Experiments

 \subsection{Line Flow Analysis}

-$N_{cl}$ determines the frequency of the running of a LSD for the remaining pixels in a frame after the pixels in the predicted regions are visited. $N_{cl}$ is a very important parameter since it decides the efficiency and effectiveness of line flow extraction.
-We conduct a comprehensive study to understand the effect of $N_{cl}$ on efficiency and robustness (shown in Fig.~\ref{fig:LineFlowAnalysis}).
+\textbf{Key parameter study.} $N_{cl}$ determines the frequency of the running of an LSD for the remaining pixels in a frame after the pixels in the predicted regions are visited. $N_{cl}$ is a very important parameter since it determines the efficiency and effectiveness of line flow extraction.
+We conducted a comprehensive study to understand the effect of $N_{cl}$ on efficiency and robustness (shown in Fig.~\ref{fig:LineFlowAnalysis}).
 A large $N_{cl}$ leads to high efficiency.
 However, a very large $N_{cl}$ increases pose errors.
-To balance the tradeoff between efficiency and robustness, we set $N_{cl}$ to 5 in all the experiments.
+To balance the trade-off between efficiency and robustness, we set $N_{cl}$ to 5 in all the experiments.

+\textbf{Ablation study.} We use LF-P-SLAM and LF-PL-SLAM to denote two variants of the proposed LF-SLAM.
+LF-P-SLAM is our baseline with only points.
+LF-PL-SLAM adds lines such as PL-SLAM Mono, namely using LSD and LBD algorithms for line extraction and description, respectively, but treats both 3D line management and optimization as LF-SLAM.
+Table~\ref{table:EuRoCMAV} shows the absolute pose errors (ATEs) of keyframe trajectories on the EuRoC dataset.
+From the table, it can be seen that the results of LF-PL-SLAM are better than those of LF-P-SLAM on 6 sequences.
+LF-SLAM has lower ATEs than LF-P-SLAM on all sequences.
+LF-SLAM performed better than LF-P-SLAM on 8 sequences.
+For robustness, LF-P-SLAM fails on 2 difficult sequences, LF-PL-SLAM fails on 1 difficult sequence, and LF-SLAM successfully runs all sequences.